AksoEo/docs/api/restful.md

 SAKo tries to conform to RESTful API design norms and principles, however, due to the complexity of some of the operations exposed through the API, it has been deemed needed to expand upon these.

 ## URL length
 Especially when querying collections, the length of URLs may become noticeably big.
 If the length of a URL exceed 2000 characters, it may cease to function on all stacks.
-For this reason, SAKo permits the use of the HTTP `X-Http-Method-Override` header on `POST` requests if the value is of the header is set to `GET`.
+For this reason, SAKo permits the use of the HTTP `X-Http-Method-Override` header on `POST` requests if the value of the header is set to `GET`.
 In this case, SAKo expects the request body to contain the query string without the first question mark.
 Let's look at a fictional example putting this to use:

 ```
 POST /users